 Al-Anon meetings are conducted under a mantra that allows attendees to “take what they like and leave the rest.”
 In this manner, meetings focus on sharing experiences and hardships rather than telling attendees what they should do.

-- “Came to believe that a Power greater than ourselves could restore us to sanity.” —Members often drive themselves to the brink by trying to change or control their loved one.
-After admitting they are powerless, they learn to accept that they can be brought back to sanity.
+2. “Came to believe that a Power greater than ourselves could restore us to sanity.” —Members often drive themselves to the brink by trying to change or control their loved one.
+After admitting they are powerless, they learn to accept that they can be brought back to sanity

-- “Were entirely ready to have God remove all these defects of character.” —This step is very important as it is the full acceptance of the recovery process supported by a Higher Power.
+6. “Were entirely ready to have God remove all these defects of character.” —This step is very important, as it is the full acceptance of the recovery process supported by a Higher Power.

 Although Al-Anon is not a religious program, members do have an acceptance of a higher power.
 However, the term “higher power” is open to interpretation of one’s own personal beliefs.
 Al-Anon accepts members of all religions and beliefs, and no one is forced to alter their beliefs.

-Al-Anon members benefit by being introduced to other people and families who have suffered from alcoholism.
-Although everyone is different, Al-Anon members have all had relatable experiences in their struggles.
-The key benefit of Al-Anon is finding people who have had similar experiences to talk to.
+Al-Anon members benefit by being introduced to people who can relate to having a loved one with an AUD.
+Although everyone is different, Al-Anon members have all had similar experiences in their struggles.
+The key benefit of Al-Anon is being able to speak with others have these similar experiences.
 There are Al-Anon meetings all across the nation.
-Call us to help you find one near you.